Concentration of discrepancy-based approximate Bayesian computation via Rademacher complexity: Introduction

-Available contributions along these lines of research have the merit of providing theoretical~support~to several important versions of summary--free \textsc{abc}.
-However, current theory is often tailored to the specific~discrepancy analyzed, and generally relies on difficult--to--verify existence~assumptions and concentration inequalities that constrain the analysis, either implicitly or explicitly, to data generating processes and statistical models which meet suitable regularity conditions, thereby lacking results that hold uniformly.
-Recalling \citet{bernton2019approximate} and \citet{nguyen2020approximate}, this yields also concentration bounds involving sequences of control functions which are not made explicit.
-As such, although~convergence and concentration can still be proved, the core factors that govern these limiting properties remain~yet~unexplored, thus limiting the methodological impact of current theory, while~hindering the derivation of novel informative results in more challenging settings.
-For~example, the available theoretical studies pre--assume~that the discrepancy among the empirical distributions $\hat{\mu}_{z_{1:m}}$ and $\hat{\mu}_{y_{1:n}}$ suitably converges to the one among the corresponding~truths $\mu_{\theta}$ and $\mu^*$, or, alternatively, that both $\hat{\mu}_{z_{1:m}}$ and $\hat{\mu}_{y_{1:n}}$ converge, under the selected discrepancy, to $\mu_{\theta}$ and $\mu^*$, respectively.
-While these assumptions can be verified under suitable conditions and for specific discrepancies, as clarified within Sections~\ref{sec_abc} and \ref{sec_abc_posterior}, an in--depth theoretical understanding of summary--free \textsc{abc} necessarily requires relating convergence to~the learning properties of the selected discrepancy, rather than pre--assuming~it.
-Such a more precise but yet--unexplored theoretical treatment has the potentials to shed light on the factors that govern the limiting behavior of discrepancy--based \textsc{abc} posteriors.
-In addition, it could possibly provide more general, verifiable and explicit sufficient conditions under which popular discrepancies are guaranteed to ensure that the previously pre--assumed convergence and concentration hold uniformly over models and data generating processes, while facilitating the study of the limiting behavior of~discrepancy--based \textsc{abc} posteriors in more general~situations where these convergence guarantees may lack.
+Available contributions along these lines of research have the merit of providing theoretical support to several versions of summary-free \textsc{abc}.
+However, current theory is often tailored to the specific discrepancy analyzed, and generally relies on difficult-to-verify existence assumptions and concentration inequalities that constrain the analysis, either implicitly or explicitly, to data generating processes and statistical models which meet suitable regularity conditions, thereby lacking results that hold uniformly.
+Recalling \citet{bernton2019approximate} and \citet{nguyen2020approximate}, this also yields concentration bounds involving sequences of control functions which are not made explicit.
+As such, although convergence and concentration can still be proved, the core factors that govern these asymptotic properties remain yet unexplored, thus limiting the methodological impact of current theory, while hindering the derivation of novel informative results in more challenging settings.
+For example, the available theoretical studies pre-assume that the discrepancy among the empirical distributions $\hat{\mu}_{z_{1:m}}$ and $\hat{\mu}_{y_{1:n}}$ suitably converges to the one among the corresponding truths $\mu_{\theta}$ and $\mu^*$, or, alternatively, that both $\hat{\mu}_{z_{1:m}}$ and $\hat{\mu}_{y_{1:n}}$ converge, under the selected discrepancy, to $\mu_{\theta}$ and $\mu^*$, respectively.
+While these assumptions can be verified under suitable conditions and for specific discrepancies, as clarified within Sections~\ref{sec_abc} and \ref{sec_abc_posterior}, an in-depth theoretical understanding of summary-free \textsc{abc} necessarily requires relating convergence to the learning properties of the selected discrepancy, rather than pre-assuming it.
+Such a more precise but yet-unexplored theoretical treatment has the potentials to shed light on the factors that govern the limiting behavior of discrepancy-based \textsc{abc} posteriors.
+In addition, it could possibly provide more general, verifiable and explicit sufficient conditions under which popular discrepancies are guaranteed to ensure that the previously pre-assumed convergence and concentration hold uniformly over models and data generating processes, while facilitating the study of the limiting behavior of discrepancy-based \textsc{abc} posteriors in more general situations where these convergence guarantees may lack.